Adeline-Lacroix/Adeline-Lacroix.github.io/_pages/teaching2.md

 This applies not only to research data but also to the scientific approach itself, which is essential in a world where beliefs sometimes tend to overshadow facts.

 In my work, this primarily involves supervising master's students during their internships.
-I strive to share my knowledge on autism, statistics and open science when possible, but I also learn a great deal from them.
+I strive to share my knowledge on autism, statistics and open science when possible, but I also learn a lot from my students.

 My outreach extends beyond academia through <a href="/books/">books</a>, public lectures, and <a href= "/portfolio/">media</a>, where I am fortunate to be invited, allowing me to reach a broader audience and convey research-based messages.